Sandy Creek Expedition: Long-term impact

+The Sandy Creek Expedition served as valuable experience for Andrew Lewis, his cousin William Preston, William Ingles, and others who would defend Virginia during the French and Indian War and in the American Revolution.
 William Preston continued to lead Preston's Rangers.
 Seventy men served under him during 1757, including two lieutenants, two sergeants (one of whom was his servant, Thomas Lloyd) and two corporals.
 The unit was disbanded in May, 1759.

-The Sandy Creek Expedition served as valuable experience for Andrew Lewis, his cousin William Preston, William Ingles, and others who would defend Virginia during the French and Indian War and in the American Revolution.
-The campaign forged closer ties between the Cherokee people and the Virginia colonial government.
+Relations with the Cherokee

+The campaign led to closer ties between the Cherokee people and the Virginia colonial government.
+In late June 1756, in fulfillment of Governor Dinwiddie's promise, Andrew Lewis built a small fort on the Little Tennessee River near the Cherokee town of Chota in Tennessee.
+This fort was replaced a few months later by the construction of the much larger Fort Loudoun.
 On 5 June, 1757, Cherokee warriors defending Fort Cumberland on the Maryland-Virginia border captured the French officer François-Marie Picoté de Belestre, who had been leading raids against English settlements, including one in which Fort Vause was destroyed.
 Virginia militiamen and other colonial troops continued to receive instruction from the Cherokee on woodcraft, reconnaissance, and combat.
 Ostenaco led Cherokee warriors on raids against French troops in and around Fort Duquesne throughout 1757 and 1758.